hphratchian/CHEM225-Project/README.md

 ##### Additional Items to Code

 - [ ] Create another subroutine for doubles.
 Find a way to pass the complete singles array into the doubles subroutine so that it reads it as IDet = 1.
+(Not Done)

 #### Phase 3 | Form Integrals Based on SC Rules

 - [ ] XOR : Check for differences in orbital occupations.
+(Not Done)

   .